jlan84/pandas-assignment/introduction_to_data_science_HW_assignment.md

 * Answers our original question to an acceptable level of confidence.
 * Has allowed us to achieve our goals?

-### Exercise 6.0: Create a histogram of these discretized scores ('Poor', 'Needs
+1. Create a histogram of these discretized scores ('Poor', 'Needs Improvement', 'Adequate', 'Good')
-Imporvement', 'Adequate', 'Good')

-* Plot the descriptive scores on a histogram with 4 bins -- ['Poor', 'Needs Imporvement', 'Adequate', 'Good']
+  * Plot the descriptive scores on a histogram with 4 bins -- ['Poor', 'Needs Improvement', 'Adequate', 'Good']
   * Print out the ['name', 'date', 'Score', 'type'] columns of this new table for the first 15 records (rows).

 #### Extra Credit:
-* Create a figure with 2 [subplots]() to display the raw (numeric) scores histogram next to the quantized (descriptions) histogram.
+* Create a figure with 2 [subplots](http://matplotlib.org/1.3.1/users/pyplot_tutorial.html#working-with-multiple-figures-and-axes) to display the raw (numeric) scores histogram next to the quantized (descriptions) histogram.
 * Decorate both of these subplot each with its own unique title, axis labels, and x-axis ticks/scale.
 * Arrange data such that 'Poor' is plotted as the left-most bar and 'Good' the